 Acceptance and Commitment Therapy (ACT)

-ACT (a type of cognitive behavioural therapy) aims to help people live full and meaningful lives, whilst effectively handling the pain and stresses that life inevitably brings.
+Acceptance and Commitment Therapy also known as ACT is a type of cognitive behavioural therapy or CBT.
+ACT aims to help people live full and meaningful lives, whilst effectively handling the pain and stresses that life inevitably brings.

 It teaches skills such as mindfulness and acceptance to deal with difficult thoughts and feeling and helps clients to clarify what is truly important and meaningful to them in their lives.